 AI is everywhere.
-It curates our playlists, powers customer support chatbots, and even helps doctors make diagnoses.
+AI model curates our playlists, powers customer support chatbots, and even helps doctors make diagnoses.
 But let’s be honest — most of us have no idea how it actually works.
 That’s where AI transparency comes in.

-But here’s the twist: AI transparency isn’t just about engineers or algorithms.
+But here’s the twist: AI transparency and explainability isn’t just about engineers or algorithms.
 It’s also about design.
-Good design can demystify complex systems, bridge the gap between technical intricacies and user comprehension, and foster trust.
+Good design can demystify complex systems, bridge the gap between technical intricacies and user comprehension, resulting in trustworthy AI.

-This article dives into the real-life lessons our designer, Julia Haievska, learned while working on Aampe AI marketing platform.
+This article dives into the real-life lessons our designer, Julia Haievska, learned while working on the Aampe artificial intelligence marketing platform.
 Her experience shows that AI transparency is as much about user experience as it is about technology.
 Let’s break it down into practical lessons you can use in your own projects.
 But, first of all, a bit of theoretical background here.

 What is AI transparency, and why does it matter?

-AI transparency means making AI systems understandable by showing how they work, why they make decisions and giving users control over those processes.
+Transparent AI means building AI systems understandable by showing how they work, why they make decisions, and giving users control over those processes.
 It’s essential for ethical AI because trust depends on clarity — users need to know what’s happening behind the scenes.

 - Visibility: Revealing what the AI is doing.